soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     ![The dashboard configuration options are displayed.](media/dashboard-charts-definition.png "Dashboard Charts Definition")

 16. Finally, we can add an image to represent the equipment.
-Press on the circle icon left of the template name, and select an image file.
+Select on the circle icon left of the template name, and select an image file.
 The image used in this lab can be found on [PixaBay](https://pixabay.com/photos/pumpjack-texas-oil-rig-pump-591934/).

     ![A Rod Pump 1 device is displayed.
 The device picture has focus.](media/device-template-thumbnail.png "Device Template Thumbnail")